testaccount00001/repo1/readme.md

 Overview
 ==================

-REST server has 7 endpoints to access to.
+REST server has 5 endpoints to access to.
 Currently only http GET methods accepted, all data is returned in JSON format.

-1) repo:
+1) /  - returns info about all cloned repositories

+2) /repo:
 with parameter url - the server clones the git repository which url points to, makes it active and returns general info about it without parameters - returns info about current active cloned repository.

-2) repo/trees   - returns list of all tree nodes in branch.
-The branch is specified by parameter branch.
-Without parameter returns  tree nodes in master branch.

-3) repo/branches  - returns list of  all branches
+3) /repo/branches  - returns list of  all branches

-4) repo/branch/:sha  - returns list of all commits in branch with [provided] sha

-5) repo/blob/:sha - returns blob object

-6) search:
+4) /content:
 with required parameter filename - the server search for a file with the name 'filename' and returns its pointer (sha).
 If such a file does not exist, returns code 404.

-7) test:
+5) /test:
 introduced for testing.
 Returns status code 200 and empty object.

 Running Locally